uc-data-services/sql-workshop-vm/README.md

 ### Windows and Mac

 We are using Vagrant to build a virtual machine for this workshop.
 Vagrant requires a provider (virtualbox) and a command line with ssh.
+Vagrant supports configuring a virtual machine via instructions in code.

 1. If you have **Windows 8**, disable **Hyper-V**, by going to **Programs and Features** and uncheck (if checked) the box next to **Hyper-V**. **Hyper-V** will interfere with Vagrant & Virtualbox.
 2. Virtualbox - download and install latest for your OS (4.3.20) https://www.virtualbox.org/wiki/Downloads